 If you’re drowning in credit card debt, you may think bankruptcy is the only way to dig yourself out.
 While filing bankruptcy can give you a clean financial slate, it can also cause serious damage to your credit that may take years to repair.
-Settling your debts is an easier way to get out of the hole and your credit won’t take as big of a hit.
+Settling your debts is an easier way to get out of the hole.

 Find out now: Is it better to buy or rent?

 There are lots of companies that advertise debt settlement services but these typically come with a hefty premium and you’re not automatically guaranteed results.
 The easier and cheaper way to settle your debts is to deal with your creditors yourself.
 If you’re not sure how to go about initiating a settlement, here are a few helpful tips to guide you through the process.